Robustness of Reaction-Diffusion PDEs Predictor-Feedback to Stochastic Delay Perturbations: Simulation

 \section{Simulation}

-In this section, we provide the numerical examples to illustrate the effectiveness of the proposed delay-compensation controller for system \eqref{cascade-u-main}-\eqref{cascade-ev-boundary}.
-In the simulation, we set $\lambda=11$ and define the states of stochastic delay $(D_1,D_2,D_3,D_4,D_5)=(0.40,0.45,0.5,0.55,0.6)$ while assuming that the stochastic delay is a time-homogeneous Markov process, that is $\pi_{ij}(s,s+t)=\pi_{ij}(0,t)$ \cite{esquivel2021open}.
-We introduce the $Q$-matrix to describe the transition rate and transition probability based on the Kolmogorov forward equation \cite{miller1963stationarity} as follows
+We provide numerical examples to illustrate the effectiveness and examine the limitations of the delay-compensation controller in \cite{Krstic2009control} for system \eqref{cascade-u-main}--\eqref{cascade-initial-tilde-v0} when the delay is subject to stochastic error disturbances.
+We set $\lambda=11$, define the states of the stochastic delay $(\tau_1,\tau_2,\tau_3,\tau_4,\tau_5)=(0.3,0.4,0.5,0.6,0.7)$, the initial transition probabilities $(0.2,0.2,0.2,0.2,0.2)$, and the infinitesimal generator matrix $Q=(q_{ij})_{r\times r}$